-When you create a multi-layered product with versatile functionality, it may be impractical to engineer the MVP software.
-In trying to cover all aspects of your diverse IT solution, MVP development can turn out expensive, time-consuming, and, as a result, completely inexpedient.
+When you create a multi-layered product with versatile functionality, it may be impractical to engineer MVP software.
+In trying to cover all aspects of your diverse IT solution, MVP development can turn out to be expensive, time-consuming, and, as a result, completely wrong for your project.
 For this particular case, it will be much more effective to thoroughly prepare in the preliminary phase, engineer the architecture and develop a robust product comprehensively.

 The idea of the project is not innovative

 If you have decided to go with the safe option – a concept successfully tested in your area, industry, or profession – that is a sign you don’t need to develop an MVP website or software.
 For example, you’re building a food delivery start-up.
-To stand out in the market, you come up with unique marketing strategies or add some specific positions on the list.
-But the idea and core concept remains the same as the other food deliveries in your location.
-In this case, instead of building an MVP, you should focus on other challenges, such as project reliability, unique design, excellent user experience, and effective promotion.
+To stand out in the market, you come up with unique marketing strategies or add some specific positions on the list, but the idea and core concept remains the same as the other food delivery services in your location.
+In this case, instead of building an MVP, you should focus on other challenges, such as project reliability, creating a unique design, developing an excellent user experience, and effective promotion.